lgrn/lgrn.github.io/content/about/index.md

 # About this site

-This is where I collect mostly technical information that I found useful, so maybe you will too.

-If you wish to contact me, you can email me at linus at agren cc.
+This is where I write about mostly technical information that I found useful, so maybe you will too.
+If you wish to contact me, you can email me at 'linus' on this domain.
 If you prefer encrypted e-mails, see below.

 ## OpenPGP key